-"Our leadership team is firmly committed to driving educational technology forward to enhance the learning experience we provide to Penn State students."
+"Our leadership team is firmly committed to leveraging artificial intelligence to enhance the student experience and improve academic and administrative processes at Penn State."

 Daren Coudriet is the Director and Entrepreneur in Residence for the Penn State EdTech Network.
 He has devoted his entire career to helping organizations leverage and adapt to the change created by disruptive technologies.
 He established his first consulting firm while pursuing his B.S. in engineering at Penn State.
 Upon graduation, he helped start a venture-backed firm in State College, Pennsylvania, that developed solutions using geographic information systems (GIS).
 He started his first Internet consulting firm in the 1990s and has been involved in helping organizations leverage the disruptive nature of the internet ever since.
 Daren also earned his M.S. in engineering and an MBA in strategy and marketing from Penn State.